---

 ## Frequently Asked Questions

-**Approximately 69% of AI crawlers cannot execute JavaScript, meaning they only see a blank page when visiting client-side rendered sites.** To be visible to AI bots, websites must implement server-side rendering (SSR) to deliver fully rendered HTML in the initial response.
+**Approximately 69% of AI crawlers cannot execute JavaScript, meaning they see a blank page if your site relies on client-side rendering frameworks like React or Vue.** To ensure AI bots can read and cite your content, you must implement server-side rendering (SSR) or provide a pre-rendered HTML version of your pages.

 ### How do AI models select which brands to cite in search results?